risecorejs-mongo/core/README.md

 # Risecorejs - The Node.js Framework

-# WARNING: This repository is updated version of Risecorejs Framework - https://github.com/risecorejs
+# WARNING: This repository is custom version of Risecorejs Framework - https://github.com/risecorejs

 ## Setup